edoburu/docker-gitlab-kubernetes-client/README.rst

         --docker-email=EMAIL \
         --docker-password=ACCESS_TOKEN

-3. Use that secret in the deployment template:
+3. Use this secret in the ``imagePullSecrets``.

+Either in the `pod template <https://kubernetes.io/docs/concepts/containers/images/#specifying-imagepullsecrets-on-a-pod>`_:

 .. code-block:: yaml